laurent-fr/microwm/README.md

 Status :
 --------

-Very alpha code for now ...
+v0.1

-* Windows decorations automatically added to mapped windows
+* Windows decorations automatically added to windows
 * Moving and resizing windows is possible.

 Compile :